schmaustech/hypershift-blog/README.md

 ~~~

-Once Hive is confirmed to be operatational move onto the Infrastructure Operators configuration.
-Here we need to create an agent service configuration file that will tell the operator how much storage we need for the various components like database and filesystem and it will also define what OpenShift versions to maintain:
+If Hive is confirmed to be operatational move onto the Infrastructure Operators configuration.
+Here we need to create an agent service configuration yaml that will tell the operator how much storage we need for the various components like database and filesystem and it will also define what OpenShift versions to maintain:

 ~~~bash
 cat << EOF > ~/agentserviceconfig.yaml